Before

 ‘Think Butch & Sundance.
 Thelma & Louise.
 Bonnie & Clyde.’

-‘We have company,’ he said.
+‘We’ve got company,’ he said.
 Honey-trapping was high-risk, but it was a better than the big sleep.
 Owen hugged her as she lunged.
 Elbows dug into his ribs.
 Arms locked around her body.

 ‘Let me go.’